greg-raven/Uncommon-Sense/_posts/2013-04-13-when-plunder-is-organized-by-law.md

 ---
-title: 'When plunder is organized by law'
+title: "When plunder is organized by law"
 layout: post
 categories:
 - taxation